by Dave Anthony

 You can quiz your friends' musical knowledge as we’ve also included the here with here with the surprising list of bands that have covered AC/DC songs over the years from rock to country artists.

-The band has not been without tragedy, But before we go there, let’s salute the family behind the band’s conception.
+The band has not been without tragedy, but before we go there, let’s salute the family behind the band’s conception.
 Founding brothers and guitarists Malcolm and Angus were mere lads of twenty-one and eighteen when they decided to start the band.
 Older brother George acted as producer, and older sister Margaret gave the band their AC/DC name by telling the boys about the AC-DC electric switch on her sewing machine!
 Not only were Angus and Malcolm young but they were wee lads of only 5 feet 3 inches and 5 foot 2 inches, respectively.
 But don’t ever take their sleight height for how they rocked.
 These brothers loomed large over the creation of the AC/DC sound.

 The birth of AC/DC: a glam rock band?

 When Malcolm and Angus Young were old enough to begin a band, they first flirted with the early 70s rage of glam rock popularized by colorful satin clothes and makeup of the “it” bands of the day: Alice Cooper, David Bowie, T. Rex and Roxy Music.
 With little success to show, the brothers returned to their passion.
-MMartin even discussed how Australia entered the glam era later than the rest of the world, which influenced the Young boys to start with that style.
+Martin even discussed how Australia entered the glam era later than the rest of the world, which influenced the Young boys to start with that style.

 The AC/DC style switch turned to hard rock